Natasha Little: Career

 Little won the award for Best Actress in a Drama Series at the 1999 Biarritz International Television Festival for her role as Becky Sharp in Vanity Fair, and she also received a nomination for British Academy Television Award for Best Actress for the same role.

 She played Ann Shapland in Agatha Christie's Poirot (Cat Among the Pigeons), Megan Hudson in Mistresses, Nemo's mother in Mr. Nobody, Flick in The Boys Are Back, and Allanah Mountstuart in Any Human Heart.

 In 2008, Little appeared as a guest star in Foyle's War.
-In 2011 she portrayed the wife of hostage negotiator Dominic King (played by Trevor Eve) in the three-part drama Kidnap and Ransom, alongside Helen Baxendale. and played Elspeth Munro in the BBC drama Young James Herriot.
+In 2011, she portrayed the wife of hostage negotiator Dominic King (played by Trevor Eve) in the three-part drama Kidnap and Ransom, alongside Helen Baxendale. and played Elspeth Munro in the BBC drama Young James Herriot.

-In 2013 she appeared in the premiere production of the play Longing.
-In 2015 she played Liz Cromwell in the BBC production of Wolf Hall.
+In 2013, she appeared in the premiere production of the play Longing.
+In 2015, she played Liz Cromwell in the BBC production of Wolf Hall.
 In 2016, she appeared in "Shut Up and Dance", an episode of the anthology series Black Mirror.

-In 2018, Little appeared in "Birches" UK based feature, based on the novel 'Silver Birches' (published in 2009 by Adrian Plass), which was turned into a film directed by Randall Stevens, with screenplay by Mark Freiburger and it also starred Anna Acton and Todd Carty.
+In 2018, Little appeared in Birches, a UK based feature based on the novel Silver Birches (published in 2009 by Adrian Plass), which was turned into a film directed by Randall Stevens, with screenplay by Mark Freiburger; it also starred Anna Acton and Todd Carty.

-Little appeared in Seasons 2 and 3 (during 2018 and 2019) of the Amazon Original Absentia.
-From 2019 to 2021, she starred alongside Gabriel Byrne, and Daisy Edgar-Jones in the British-French production of War of the Worlds.
+Little appeared in seasons 2 and 3 (during 2018 and 2019) of the Amazon Original Absentia.
+From 2019 to 2021, she starred alongside Gabriel Byrne and Daisy Edgar-Jones in the British-French production of War of the Worlds.